Improving the Efficiency of Environment, Social, and Governance Investments

 |Public offering funds1)||261||0.1||397||0.2|

 Going forward, related regulations need to be aligned to foster growth of ESG investment, and diverse indicators need to be developed.
 The World Federation of Exchanges (WFE) published WFE ESG Recommendation Guidance and Metrics in 2015, and in countries like the EU, the UK, and the US, disclosing ESG-related information to an extent has become mandatory, thereby strengthening the efficiency of ESG investment.
-Following suit, in Korea, it is important to set up objective evaluation criteria for companies' ESG investment, expand the scope of related information disclosure and make it mandatory.
+Following suit, in the Republic of Korea, it is important to set up objective evaluation criteria for companies' ESG investment, expand the scope of related information disclosure and make it mandatory.
 And disclosed information needs to be built into database systematically for greater use.
 Public pensions and funds (e.g. NPS) need to lead the effort of developing ESG indicators and evaluation system, with the participation of the supervisory authority, asset management companies, to create a more inductive environment.
 If public pensions jointly develop benchmark ESG indicators and actively use them for fund management, and disclose investment methods and specific portfolio composition to the public, it would attract more attention from investors and companies.
 Asset management companies, on their part, need to develop various products with ESG funds as underlying assets.

 Further, given that ESG investment emphasizes sustainability and as such requires a long-term approach, public pensions and funds need to increase ESG investment with a long-term strategy to earn market trust.
 Due to the inclusion of non-financial factors, ESG investment can help manage downward risks, and prior to increasing ESG investment, institutional investors need to ensure an independent and transparent decision-making process and establish clear investment guidelines and principles to strengthen the viability of ESG investment.
 The idea that ESG is more profitable than other investment is gaining momentum, which indeed has contributed to growth in global ESG investment.
 Kruger (2015), Ferrell, Liang, and Renneboog (2016) argued that ESG could have a positive impact on shareholder value; since 2008, MSCI ESG index for emerging markets has constantly outstripped benchmark index.